ibm-cloud-docs/openshift/openshift_network_cluster.md

 # Changing service endpoints
 {: #cs_network_cluster}

-After you initially set up your network when you [create a cluster](/docs/openshift?topic=openshift-clusters), you can change the service endpoints that your Kubernetes master is accessible through
+After you initially set up your network when you [create a cluster](/docs/openshift?topic=openshift-clusters), you can change the service endpoints that your Kubernetes master is accessible through.
 {: shortdesc}

 ## Setting up the private service endpoint